Table of Contents

 The data offer up-to-date information related to job openings posted online and their work requirements, including skills.
 Each month the data, collected from thousands of websites and job boards across Canada, identify new, unique online job postings.
 Besides being very timely, the data cover the vast majority of job openings posted online.

-There are also some important caveats and in using and interpreting the data, however.
+There are some important caveats to be mindful of when using and interpreting the data, however.
 For example, not all job openings are advertised online.
-Those advertised are usually for jobs in .
+Those advertised are usually for jobs in urban centres and in service-oriented occupations.
 In addition, the work requirements associated with each online job posting are based on what the employer stated in the job being advertised.
 This information cannot determine the relative importance of the work requirement for the job, but it can tell us how often that work requirement appears in similar job postings (e.g., those in the same city and occupation).
 Similarly, some work requirements for the job may not have been made explicit by the employer if they feel that “it goes without saying.”

 The Labour Market Information Council (LMIC) strives to improve the timeliness, reliability and accessibility of labour market information (LMI) to facilitate decision-making by employers, workers, job seekers, academics, policy makers, educators, career practitioners, students, parents and under-represented populations.
 This interactive dashboard provides accessible, clear, useable information about the links between work requirements and online job postings across Canada.